 This course prepares and qualifies students to work as personal trainers and fitness specialists in corporate fitness and health club facilities.
 The course bridges the gap between exercise physiology and the practical application skills of personal training.
 Advanced exercise physiology knowledge is presented to assure new knowledge and exercise techniques are acquired.
 Students will learn how to design and implement exercise prescriptions for multiple populations and as well as successful goal attainment.
 Students will be prepared to sit for certification examinations.
-Three lecture hours per week and two hour laboratory component.
-Prerequisites: PE 365, PE 371, or permission of instructor.
-Offered Fall semesters.
+3 lecture hours per week and 2 laboratory hours component.
+Prerequisites: C or better in PE 365, PE 371 or permission of instructor.
+(Fall).

 PE 450 Exercise Testing and Electrocardiography 4 Cr.

 This course focuses on the theory and methods of administering exercise stress tests using different modes of exercise and consideration of different populations.
 Further analysis of information gained from exercise testing, studying deviations from normal, and applications of exercise test information in adult fitness and cardiac rehabilitation programs will be highlighted.
 Emphasis will be placed on the recognition and interpretation of normal and abnormal resting and exercise ECG monitoring.
-Three lecture hours per week and two hour laboratory component.
-Prerequisites: BI 215, BI 216 and PE 371 or permission of instructor.
-Offered fall semester.
+3 lecture hours per week and 2 laboratory hours component.
+Prerequisites: C or better in BI 215, BI 216, PE 371 or permission of instructor.
+(Fall).